dmbarbour/Sirea/README.md

             , ln_update :: SigUp a -> IO ()
             }

+Within each partition, this is used in the two-phase approach described earlier: all incoming signals are touched (and updates for the same signal are combined to piggyback), then all updates are propagated, achieving an optimal update ordering with only one update to any given signal during a round.
+Touch is used only within each partition; `bcross` will start a new set of touches in the next partition.

-Touch is used only within each partition.
-Acyclic dependencies between signals will often realize as cyclic dependencies between partitions, which would complicate a higher layer use of touch.
-Between partitions, batches will often process in non-optimal orders.
+Between partitions, batches as a whole will often process in non-optimal orders.
 However, the tendency to accumulate and process multiple batches together will strongly resist the worst-case orderings.

 Developers will use the `LnkUp` type directly if extending Sirea for new resources.
 This is achieved with `unsafeLinkB` from Sirea.Link.
-Behaviors in Sirea are built in two passes, forward then back.
-The forward pass carries information about static latency and dead code from `binl` or `binr`.
-The reverse pass carries information about dead code from `bfst` or `bsnd`, and performs the actual construction.
-Some `IO` is allowed during construction, though it is intended for resource management and signal caching (no semantic state, no observable effects).
-Developers extending Sirea will hook into the reverse pass:
+Behaviors in Sirea are compiled in two passes, forward then back.
+The forward pass tracks timing and computes `bsynch`.
+Developers extending Sirea hook into the reverse pass:

         unsafeLinkB :: (Lnk y -> IO (Lnk x)) -> B x y